- Home

 What fields can I go into with a degree from Helms School of Government?

 Yes.
 Liberty University’s online government programs are designed with flexibility in mind, making them accessible to working adults, military personnel, and other busy students.
-Students can typically adjust their course load each semester, allowing for part-time study while balancing professional and personal commitments.
+You will be able to adjust your course load each semester, allowing for part-time study while balancing professional and personal commitments.

 How does Liberty University integrate a Christian worldview into its government programs?